KellerJordan/negative-self-influence/README.md

 Average:                                -0.385
 ```

-Looks like the same thing, so the phenomenon is at least not just specific to `airbench` trainings.
+Looks like the same thing, so the phenomenon is not just specific to `airbench` trainings.